madhazia06/arduino-traffic-light/README.md

 # Arduino Traffic Light Project
 This project simulates a **traffic light system** using **Arduino Uno** and **C++**.
-It uses three LEDs (Red, Yellow, Blue/Green) to represent real-world traffic signal timing — red for stop, yellow for caution (including a blinking phase), and blue/green for go.
+It uses three LEDs (Red, Yellow, Green) to represent real-world traffic signal timing — red for stop, yellow for caution (including a blinking phase), and green for go.

 ---